zombieleet/bashify/README.md

 ```

 #endsWith
-check if a word is the end in a string
+check if a word is at the end of a string
 ```bash
 endsWith string endToCheck ?depth